katabana/distributed_systems/RabbitMQ/README.md

 There are three types of examinations: hip, knee and elbow.

-Doctor sends order of examination, providing the type of examination and patient's name to any technician that can do the examination.
-Results are returned asynchronously
+The doctor sends order of examination, providing the type of examination and patient's name to any technician that can do the examination.
+Results are returned asynchronously.

 Each technician can do two types of examination and gets only orders of those types, sending response to the doctor that has ordered it.
-Only one technician does received order.
+Only one technician processes the received order.

-Administrator loggs all events (receiving copies of messages - orders and responses).
-He can send message to all users.
+The administrator loggs all events (receiving copies of messages - orders and responses).
+He can send messages to all users.

 * * *